RobSJames/EBAME6/Nanopore sequencing tutorial.md

 How long did the different basecalling methods take to run?
 (optional) How do the identities differ at the individual read level when using a simple blast search of NCBI databases?

-## Read preperation
+## Read preparation

-Before starting any analysis it is often advised to check the number of reads and quality of your run.
+Before starting any analysis, it is often advised to check the number of reads and quality of your run.
 You can start by using a simple bash one liner to count all reads in `pass/`.

 Count the number of fastq reads in the Guppy pass dir using `grep` and / or `wc -l`.